-Wellest Integrative Health thrives to inspire individuals to take control of their health through movement and integrative body work.
+Wellest Integrative Health inspires individuals to take control of their health through movement and integrative body work.
 At Wellest Integrative Health, we strive for health through mind, body, and spirit.
-We strive to create a nurturing environment that incorporates all aspects of being.
-We provide the resources and services needed so the individuals can make informed, health promoting changes and decisions in a way that empowers our clients.
+We focus on creating a nurturing environment that incorporates all aspects of being.
+At Wellest, we provide the resources and services needed so individuals can make informed, health promoting changes and decisions in a way that empowers our clients.

 Wellest health care providers have merged their specialties so that we can offer a holistic approach to healing and preventative wellness through our outstanding customer service.

-Dr. Melissa Hines, PT, DPT is the founder of Wellest Integrative Health and a licensed physical therapist (PT) in MA and DC.
-Since graduating from Simmons College magna cum laude with her doctorate in physical therapy, she has practiced in a wide variety of holistic settings specializing in GYROTONIC® rehabilitation, pelvic floor rehabilitation, and myofascial release.
+Dr. Melissa Hines, PT, DPT is a licensed physical therapist (PT) in MA.
+Since graduating from Simmons College magna cum laude with her doctorate in physical therapy, she has practiced in a wide variety of holistic settings specializing in GYROTONIC® rehabilitation, pelvic floor rehabilitation, myofascial release, visceral manipulation, and craniosacral therapy.

 Melissa specializes in Pelvic Floor PT (for women and men) through the prestigious Herman and Wallace Pelvic Rehabilitation Institute.
 Melissa's training in myofascial release, visceral manipulation, craniosacral therapy and GYROTONIC® has proven pivotal in the treatment of orthopedic conditions.
 She has taken continuing education courses through advanced Herman and Wallace Pelvic Rehabilitation Institute, Barral Institute of Visceral Manipulation, advanced myofascial release through John Barnes, Upledger Craniosacral therapy, and a certified GYROTONIC® instructor.
 Melissa has a strong interest in teaching and currently mentors physical therapists and students in the field to help empower therapists to think holistically.

-Melissa lives in Boston’s South End with her husband.
+Melissa lives in Boston’s South End with her husband and cat!
 She enjoys exploring the city, trying out new restaurants, sailing, and the ocean.

 Kathy Kates, NP is an experienced bilingual Family Nurse Practitioner at a Boston area community health center.
 As a specialist in pelvic health, she created a grant-awarded pelvic floor therapy myofascial release program at the health center to help women, men and transgender patients with chronic pelvic pain.
 She has been invited to lecture on pelvic health at the Partners in Perinatal Health conference and at the Massachusetts League of Community Health Centers Annual Community Health Institute.
 Kathy teaches pelvic health awareness seminars at the Om Namo Center in Cambridge, as well as a weekly “Inner Strength” class at Inner Space Yoga in Brookline Village.